Back from the Front

 Back from the Front is a 1943 short subject directed by Jules White starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
 It is the 70th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

-The Stooges embark on a patriotic endeavor, bidding farewell to their romantic partners and enlisting in the Merchant Marines to contribute to the war effort.
-While aboard ship, they engage in a brief altercation with Lieutenant Dungen (later revealed as a Nazi spy) before encountering a torpedo mistaken for a beached whale.
-Mistaking it for a threat, Moe commands its destruction, resulting in an unexpected explosion.
+The Stooges bid farewell to their romantic partners and enlist in the Merchant Marines to contribute to the war effort.
+While aboard ship, they experience seasickness and engage in a brief altercation with Lieutenant Dungen (later revealed as a Nazi spy).
+When a torpedo penetrates the hull of the ship and intrudes into their space, the Stooges mistake it for a whale and Moe commands its destruction, resulting in an unexpected explosion.

 Lost at sea for an extended duration, the Stooges encounter the SS Schicklgruber, where they clandestinely board the vessel.
-Amidst their time adrift, they undergo significant physical transformations, characterized by the growth of full beards.
+Amidst their time adrift, they had grown full beards.
 Encountering Lieutenant Dungen once more, they remain unrecognized due to their altered appearances.
 Realizing the presence of German sailors aboard, they engage in a covert operation to overpower the crew, ultimately assuming control of the ship by forcing the sailors overboard.